Perspective | How to master the vaccine-appointment website: A guide for everyone

 If you want to be even faster, install an automatic form-filling extension for your browser, such as Autofill for Chrome.
 You can tell it to memorize how you fill out fields on the appointment website, and then it will fill them automatically whenever you pull it up.

 Tip: Automate redialing.
 In some places, booking appointments happens primarily over phone lines … which seem to always be busy when you call.
-Advanced smartphone users can download an app such as Auto Redial for iPhones.
-It basically calls back a busy line faster than you could press the buttons on your own.
+Advanced smartphone users can download an app that helps call back a busy line faster than you could press the buttons on your own.
+I heard a success story with one called Auto Redial, though use caution and check reviews for these apps before spending your money on them.

 Tip: Look out for new technologies.
 The website vaxstandby.com is trying to create a way to connect people seeking a vaccination with pharmacies and clinics with excess supply.
 Its makers tell me it’s still just a concept, but it’s encouraging to know inventors and civic-minded people are trying to make the vaccine rollout work better for everyone.